France & Italy with Scott & Joe

 Places we actually love staying, where the nights are just as good as the days, with great food, great wine, and rooms you’ll look forward to.

-Set directly on Place Bellecour, Hôtel Le Royal is exactly where you want to be in Lyon.
-The location puts the entire city within easy reach, while inside, everything feels calm, comfortable, and quietly elegant.
+Set directly on Place Bellecour, Hôtel Le Royal is where you want to be in Lyon.
+The location puts the entire city within easy reach, while inside, everything is calm, comfortable, and quietly elegant.

-The rooms are spacious by European standards, with soft, thoughtful details and beds that are genuinely hard to leave in the morning.
+The rooms are spacious by European standards, with soft details and beds that are genuinely hard to leave in the morning.
 It strikes that balance of feeling elevated without ever being fussy.

 And then there’s the breakfast.

-It’s one of those rare hotel breakfasts that people actually talk about.
-Fresh juices, beautiful pastries, exceptional French butter, and simple, made-to-order egg dishes done exactly right.
+It’s a rare hotel breakfast that people actually talk about.
+Fresh juices, beautiful pastries, exceptional French butter, and simple, made-to-order egg dishes done to perfection.
 It’s the kind of start to the day that makes you slow down for a moment before heading out into the city.

 It’s an ideal introduction to Lyon, and a place you’ll look forward to coming back to each day.